canro91/canro91.github.io/_posts/2025-04-17-HarshTruths.md

 But I've learned a lesson or two about coding along the way:

-**1. Estimates are just guesses.** The problem is when your guesses don't overlap with everybody else's guesses.
+## 1. Estimates are just guesses.

+The problem is when your guesses don't overlap with everybody else's guesses.

-**2. Showing progress is better than doing the work.** Did you guess you can finish a task in 4 days?
+## 2. Showing progress is better than doing the work.

+Did you guess you can finish a task in 4 days?
 No, no, no. You're better off splitting it into smaller ones to show progress.

-**3. Proofs of concept are better than long documents nobody will read.** When was the last time you read more than 2 or 3 pages of documentation?
+## 3. Proofs of concept are better than long documents nobody will read.

+When was the last time you read more than 2 or 3 pages of documentation?

 You're better off creating a quick and dirty Pull Request to show an idea or a prototype.
+"Working code over documentation."

-**4. The work isn't over when you finish coding.** Then come deployment, testing, adoption, customer support, and follow-up.
+## 4. The work isn't over when you finish coding.

+After coding comes deployment, testing, user adoption, customer support, and follow-up.

-**5. The more senior you become, the less it's about coding and the more about meetings.** Did you join Software Engineering because you like coding?
+## 5. The more senior you become, the less it's about coding and the more about meetings.

+Did you join Software Engineering because you like coding?
 Forget about that.

-You'll spend more time in meetings.
-Daily meetings, estimation sessions, retrospectives, alignment meetings, brainstorming sessions, 1-on-1s, and on and on.
+You'll spend more time in meetings:
+* 1-on-1s,
+* Daily meetings,
+* Retrospectives,
+* Sprint planning,
+* Alignment meetings,
+* Brainstorming sessions,
+* Poker estimation sessions,
+* A few minutes with a guy from another team who needs to touch the code you wrote one year ago and you don't remember now.

+And on and on...

 In a perfect day, you'll have 1 or 2 hours of coding without distractions.

-**6. You learn to love tests when you work with a legacy app.** Call it unit, integration, end to end, TDD, BDD, or anything DD.
+## 6. You learn to love tests when you work with a legacy app.

+Call it unit, integration, end to end, TDD, BDD, or anything DD.

 You're better off with anything that lets you know when you break something before shipping your code.

-**7. Don't start a big major refactoring if nobody asks you to.** This is what I call [Massive Unrequested Refactorings]({% post_url 2023-09-04-AgainstMassiveUnrequestedRefactorings %}).
-Either you refactor it as part of your tasks or make it official as part of your sprint planning.
+## 7. Don't start a big major refactoring if nobody asks you to.

+This is what I call [Massive Unrequested Refactorings]({% post_url 2023-09-04-AgainstMassiveUnrequestedRefactorings %}).

+Either you refactor as part of your tasks or make it official as part of your sprint planning.
+There's no point in between.

-**8. Don't waste time on pointless discussions about tools or tech.** "Entity Framework is the best."
-"No, it's painfully slow."
-"Nooo, stored procedures are the best"...Arrggg!
+## 8. Don't waste time on pointless discussions about tools or tech.

+—"Entity Framework is the best."
+—"No, it's painfully slow."
+—"Nooo, stored procedures are the best"

+Arrggg!

 Tools are just tools.
 That's why we, coders, have the reputation of being opinionated and grumpy.
 And please, let's not talk about clean code and best practices.
 That's [a subject I changed my mind about]({% post_url 2025-03-19-ChangedMyMind %}).

-**9. [Always automate code style and best practices]({% post_url 2025-03-10-AutomateCodeStyle %}).** Don't ask a human to do the work of a machine.
-Code style perfectly matches the type of work for machines.
+## 9. Always automate code style and best practices.

+Don't ask a human to do the work of a machine.
+[Code style perfectly matches the type of work for machines]({% post_url 2025-03-10-AutomateCodeStyle %}).

-**10. Projects fail because of communication problems.** The same thing I've heard about marriages.
+## 10. Projects fail because of communication problems.

+The same thing I've heard about marriages.

 At a past job, I was engaged in 3- or 6-month projects.
 We used the shiniest and brightest tools and frameworks.
 But some projects ended up off the rails.

 The only moving variable?
 Our communication patterns: Failing to communicate expectations, project goals and scope, action plans, and technical issues on time.

-**11. Every tech problem is a communication problem.** It's a corollary of #10.
+## 11. Every tech problem is a communication problem.

+It's a corollary of #10.

 At a past job, I was new to ASP.NET Core and when trying to test my code, I changed a connection string in a settings file and ended up deleting another environment database.
+Ooops!

 I used the wrong settings file in the wrong environment.
-Ooops!
 I didn't ask, nobody told me, and there wasn't any restrictions or guards in the code.

 It was a communication problem.

-**12. Solve the problem you have today.** Premature optimization or just being lazy, don't solve and optimize for a problem you don't have yet.
+## 12. Solve the problem you have today.

+Premature optimization or just being lazy, don't solve and optimize for a problem you don't have yet.
 Avoid writing just-in-case code.

+{% include 7day_email_course_longer.html %}